marcouderzo/CSDemoParser/Worklog.md

 ### autoparse.py

 As the match pool is very large, parsing every match manually is just not feasable.

-So, given the folder where all `.dem` matches are saved, the script will call a shell command through `subprocess.run()` for each .dem match, telling demoinfogo to parse it.
-The `.txt` log file will be saved in `parser/logs` folder.

-If any of the subprocesses return an exit code different than `1`, (default exit code of demoinfogo), then that means the parsing was not successful.
-After finishing the parsing of all the match pool, you will find the failed match name listed in the report.

-To setup the script, make sure you edit `demospath` in the source code to match your own demo folder.
-Then run the script with `python3 autoparse.py`.
+So, we decided to write a simple script to automate the parsing process.

+You can read the documentation [here](https://github.com/marcouderzo/CSDemoParser/blob/main/Documentazione/autoparse%20Script%20Documentation.md)